brendanrbrown/brendanrbrown.github.io/index.md

 [These slides describe how the course will change](covid19.html), based on the available guidance from UNC Chapel Hill administrators.
 I will update them as the situation changes and will notify students via Sakai.

+### Disclaimer
+Given the continued lack of clear guidance from the university administration, I reserve the right to change course policies and any other aspect of the syllabus as the situation develops.

+I will not do so capriciously and will attempt to balance needs of our students with the demands of academic standards.

 ## Who we are

 Brendan Brown (instructor) and